-Michael Hoeschele, undergraduate student, Chair, University Park Allocation Committee (2019)
+- Michael Hoeschele, student, The Pennsylvania State University (2019)

 Academic Trustee – Faculty Representative (3-year term)

-David C. Han, Professor of Surgery and Radiology; Vice Chair for Education, Department of Surgery, Penn State Health Milton S. Hershey Medical Center and the Penn State College of Medicine (2018)
+- David C. Han, Professor of Surgery and Radiology; Vice Chair for Educational Affairs, Department of Surgery, Penn State Health Milton S. Hershey Medical Center and Penn State College of Medicine (2021)

 Number of Volunteers: 16,900

-Penn State’s total operating budget for FY 2017-18 is nearly $5.7 billion.
-The budget encompasses the entire Penn State system, including the main campus at University Park, 23 Commonwealth campuses, Penn State Law School, Pennsylvania College of Technology, Penn State College of Medicine and Penn State Health.
-Penn State Health is a subsidiary corporation within Penn State that was formed to operate the clinical activities, both hospital and physician, that occur at, among other locations, Penn State Health Milton S. Hershey Medical Center and St. Joseph Medical Group.
+The budget encompasses the entire Penn State system, including the main campus at University Park, 23 Commonwealth campuses, Penn State Law, The Pennsylvania College of Technology, Penn State College of Medicine and Penn State Health.
+The Penn State Health system is a subsidiary corporation within Penn State.

 Organizational Budget Detail:

 Penn State’s operating budget comprises four fund groups: